Content Map Terms

 Additionally, BC oysters are high in cadmium.
 Health Canada recommends that adults eat a maximum of 12 BC oysters per month and that children eat a maximum of 1.5 BC oysters per month.
 For more information, see BCCDC - Cadmium in BC Shellfish.

-Fish oil supplements can lower triglycerides.
-But doctors do not agree about whether these supplements can help protect your heart.
+Fish oil supplements are another way to get omega-3 fatty acids.
+Research has not proved that fish oil is helpful for everyone.
+That's why doctors do not agree about whether these supplements can help protect your heart.footnote 1

 If you have severely high triglycerides, your doctor may recommend you take fish oil to try to prevent a problem with your pancreas called pancreatitis.